-(The woman put the phone down and looked back at Rose)
+(The woman put the phone down and looked back at Angela)

 (The woman got up and walked around the desk)

-(The woman walked off down the corridor and Rose followed on after her)
+(The woman walked off down the corridor and Angela followed after her)

 Receptionist: If you ask me, I say there is something going on between your mother and Mr Sharpe.